Mustafa3498/prisma-mongodb-crud-api/readme.md

 ---

+# Notes

+- Ensure MongoDB is running before starting the server.
+- Update the `DATABASE_URL` in the `.env` file if your MongoDB instance uses different credentials or a different host.
+- If using Prisma with MongoDB write operations, MongoDB should be configured as a replica set because Prisma uses transactions for certain operations.

+---

 # License

-This project is available for learning and educational purposes.
+This project is for learning and educational purposes.